manojn0010/manojn0010/README.md

 ## Manoj K N
 Computer Science Undergraduate (2025)
-Bengaluru, India
+Bengaluru, Karnataka, India
-Aspiring Data Analyst with a strong foundation in statistics and data analysis

 ---
 ### About Me
-I am an aspiring data analyst with a strong foundation in statistics and data analysis, focused on building end-to-end analytical workflows from raw data to actionable insights.
+I am an aspiring data analyst with a strong foundation in statistical modelling, visualisation and focused on building end-to-end analytical workflows from raw data to actionable insights.

 My work includes:
 - End-to-end data analysis pipelines